cockroachdb/docs/src/current/v23.1/cockroachdb-feature-availability.md

 **The following features are in limited access** and are subject to change.
 To begin validating a limited access feature and share feedback and/or issues, contact [Support](https://support.cockroachlabs.com/hc).
 {{site.data.alerts.end}}

-### CockroachDB Dedicated on Azure
+### CockroachDB Advanced on Azure

-Deploying [CockroachDB Dedicated clusters on Azure](https://www.cockroachlabs.com/docs/cockroachcloud/cockroachdb-dedicated-on-azure) is in limited access.
+Deploying [CockroachDB Advanced clusters on Azure](https://www.cockroachlabs.com/docs/cockroachcloud/cockroachdb-advanced-on-azure) is in limited access.
 To express interest and try it out, contact [Support](https://support.cockroachlabs.com/hc).

-### AWS PrivateLink for CockroachDB Serverless
+### AWS PrivateLink for CockroachDB Basic and Standard

-[Connecting privately to a multi-region CockroachDB Serverless cluster using AWS PrivateLink](https://www.cockroachlabs.com/docs/cockroachcloud/aws-privatelink?filters=serverless) is in limited access.
+[Connecting privately to a multi-region CockroachDB Basic or Standard cluster using AWS PrivateLink](https://www.cockroachlabs.com/docs/cockroachcloud/aws-privatelink) is in limited access.
 This can help your organization meet its security requirements and reduce your cluster's exposure to public networks.
 To express interest and try it out, contact [Support](https://support.cockroachlabs.com/hc).

 ### CockroachDB Cloud Folders